Is Bill de Blasio Tooting His Own Horn? NYC Mayor Hints He’s Had A Parade-Worthy Term

 — Don Stratton (@RealDStratton) September 5, 2017

-His fellow New Yorkers are split down the middle on whether de Blasio deserves another term in office or not but he has an explanation for that.
+His fellow New Yorkers are split down the middle on whether de Blasio deserves another term in office or not, but he has an explanation for that.
 A Quinnipiac University poll that was released a few weeks back showed New Yorkers at 46 percent to 46 percent split over the mayor deserving that second term.
 It seems de Blasio not being held in such high regard today has him blaming this on “the current economic climate of their leaders.

 The mayor specifically noted the “Great Recession” as a problem.
 This along with “decades of people being economically stagnant deeply affecting people’s views,” offers the mayor.
 He said it was understandable that people felt that way and then cited the “increased cost of living around here,” as something driving New Yorkers’ concerns.